About the Institute

 In adolescence, girls are more likely to get depressed than boys.
 Depression can appear as social withdrawal, eating problems, being bullied or becoming a bully, unsafe sexual behavior, academic struggles, drugs, suicide attempts, cutting, and social-media immersion.
 The Persephone Project emphasizes responding to these signs as early as possible, as well as involving the family and social network.
 In a society that overvalues autonomy, we believe in forming a web of support.
 Central to the process is listening to — and fostering a dialogue with — the girl or young woman so that she can feel heard, respected, and validated.
 Individual therapy, family-school collaboration, and medication can be added when necessary.
 We have extensive experience working in college and university mental heath settings, adolescent inpatient psychiatry, emergency and crisis services, and private practice.

-Jaakko and Mary, together with Douglas Ziedonis, M.D., M.P.H., Chairman and Professor of Psychiatry, currently lead the Open Dialogue research program at the University of Massachusetts Medical School in Worcester, Massachusetts.
-The document, “The Key Elements of Dialogic Practice in Open Dialogue” (Olson, Seikkula, & Ziedonis, 2014), will soon be available to download from the UMass website:
+Jaakko and Mary, together with Douglas Ziedonis, M.D., M.P.H., Chairman and Professor of Psychiatry, led the first Open Dialogue research program, which took place at the University of Massachusetts Medical School in Worcester, Massachusetts.
+The document, “The Key Elements of Dialogic Practice in Open Dialogue: Fidelity Criteria” (Olson, Seikkula, & Ziedonis, 2014) can be downloaded here.
+It has been translated into 10 languages.

 The Institute for Dialogic Practice is committed to maintaining a diverse community in an atmosphere of mutual respect and appreciation of differences.
 The Institute for Dialogic Practice does not discriminate in its educational and employment policies on the bases of race, color, creed, religion, national/ethnic origin, sex, sexual orientation, gender identity or expression, size, age, or with regard to the bases outlined in the Veterans Readjustment Act and the Americans with Disabilities Act.